 That was predictable: outstaffing or managing virtual teams came along with a boost of digital products on the market.
 According to some analysts, in the next few years, about one-third of skilled full-time employees will work within remote development teams or hybrid teams.

-Even though it may be a massive challenge to hire a skilled dedicated team of software developers, it’s just part of the mission.
+Even though it may be a massive challenge to hire a skilled dedicated software development team, it’s just part of the mission.
 It requires extra efforts to get all employees on the same page.
 Therefore, it may be useful to acquire knowledge on hiring, managing and providing productivity of a technical team.

 Step 1.
 Effective recruitment of a dedicated software development team